Offered by the Department of Chemistry

 Part I: Lectures and Laboratory sessions (25 credits)

 Successful completion of Part I with a GPA of 3.00 is required to proceed to Part II.
 Candidates who maintain a GPA of greater than 2.70 but less than 3.00 have the option of being awarded a Postgraduate Diploma in Analytical Chemistry (SLQL 8).

 Part II: Research project of three months duration (full time) (5 credits)

-Successful completion of Part II with an overall GPA of 2.50 (Part I + Part II) have the option being awarded MSc in Analytical Chemistry by Course Work (SLQL 9).
+Successful completion of Part II with a GPA of 3.00 or above have the option being awarded M.Sc. in Analytical Chemistry by Course Work (SLQL 9).